geoapi-pt/main/readme.md

 ## Continuous operation

-For permanent and continuous operation use for example [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) or [forever](https://www.npmjs.com/package/forever), using directly the node script located at the root directory
+For permanent and continuous operation use for example [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) or [forever](https://www.npmjs.com/package/forever).

-`node server.js --port=8080`.

 ### With pm2